Danilo Brito is mandolinist and composer.

 His VISA Award prize included the opportunity to record a CD with the Eldorado Recording Company.
 This second CD, entitled Perambulando, came out in 2005.
 Besides many traditional choro pieces, the CD contained some of his own compositions including the blistering Sussuarana.
 His tenor guitar work is featured on Um Choro na Madrugada and he has been highly praised for his interpretation of Confidências, by the great choro pioneer Ernesto Nazareth.
 He was joined on several pieces by legendary musicians such as Altamiro Carrilho on flute, Toninho Ferragutti on accordion, and Nailor Proveta on clarinet.

-Danilo started to play his music abroad in 2005.
-His first appearance was a crowded concert at the Volvo Ocean Race in Spain.
+Danilo is invited to play and teach his music in many festivals and conferences around the world.
+His first appearance was a crowded concert at the Volvo Ocean Race in Spain in 2005.

 In Spain, with Zé Barbeiro and Tigrão